hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

     ]
 }
 ```
--> **Note:** During the interactive installation Replicated (TFE setup dashboard) can execute S3 access tests that will be perfomed using `ListAllMyBuckets` action.
-And, as a result - require additional permission added *temporary* to the policy above - **ListAllMyBuckets**.
-Later, in operations Terraform Enterprise not require this permission.
+-> **Note:** The `s3:ListAllMyBuckets` permission is necessary when testing authentication via the Replicated web console.
+However, the permission is not required for Terraform Enterprise to function and can be removed once the authentication is successfully tested.

 #### KMS Policy